This page contains some personal book recommendations covering Cocoa and iOS Development.

 Cocoa and iOS Development

 It is difficult to recommend the introductory texts that I used when getting started with iOS and Objective-C development as they are now very dated.
-If you are just getting started I would say take a look at anything by the Big Nerd Ranch or The Pragmatic Programmers.
+If you are just getting started I would say take a look at anything by the Big Nerd Ranch.